ChenZiqi02/AIChef2/TECHNICAL_ARCHITECTURE.md

 # AIChef Technical Architecture

 ## 1. Project Overview
 **AIChef** is an intelligent recipe recommendation system that uses RAG (Retrieval-Augmented Generation) to turn simple ingredient lists into gourmet recipe suggestions.
-It features a "Fine Dining" aesthetic and a humorous, interactive AI consultant.
+It features a "Fine Dining" aesthetic and a **humorous, interactive AI Chef Consultant**.

 ## 2. Tech Stack